Step 1 - Prepare your account for private offers

 If the private offer product is a VMSR, professional services, or SaaS that includes custom pricing with customized metering quantities, or user limits, the Enable private products collection rule must be enabled by the private marketplace's Marketplace Admin to complete the purchase.
 If you have questions about the type of private offer used, contact your vendor.

-By completing the above steps, you're prepared to successfully purchase a private offer.
-You'll need people with the proper permissions to accept the private offer terms and complete purchasing the private offer.
+By completing the previous steps, you're prepared to successfully purchase a private offer.
+You need people with the proper permissions to accept the private offer's terms and complete the purchase of the private offer.
 This process typically involves collaboration within your organization by different individuals.

-Reach out to support if you have questions to get ready for a private offer purchase, and we can help you to get started!
+Reach out to support if you have questions on a private offer purchase.
+We can help you get started!